-- I’m also the director and founder of Complete Performance Coaching as well as the Perform Happy community: the complete online mental toughness training center.
+I’m Rebecca Smith, a high-performance coach, and also the director and founder of Complete Performance Coaching as well as the Perform Happy community: the complete online mental toughness training center.

-All right, so I’m gonna dig into today’s question.
+I’m going dig into today’s question.
 Here’s a question from Cindy,

-All right, so this is obviously about pre-performance nerves.
+This is obviously about pre-performance nerves.
 Some of the best swimmers I’ve ever worked with, we’re talking Olympic trials and D1 athletes, had a history of throwing up in the bushes before a race.
-So, this is not uncommon, and it usually happens when the kids care.
-I’m going to give you guys three points that will help you figure out at least something to get him under control and having a little bit more fun, so that ideally he can reach his goals.
+This is not uncommon, and it usually happens when the kids care.
+I’m going to give you three points that will help you figure out at least something to get him under control and having a little bit more fun, so that ideally he can reach his goals.

-Number one, you have to have a plan.
-Two, you need to prime yourself for the flow experience, which I’ve talked about a lot, but I’ll tell you a little bit about it here as well.
-And also, you need to get excited.
-I’m going to give you a little case study of one of my athletes, who I’m gonna call Lauren, I would never user an actual athlete’s name or situation, so I’ve changed things up a little bit.
-I’m gonna tell you about Lauren because she made huge strides toward her performance anxiety once we started working together.
+I’m going to give you a little case study of one of my athletes, who I’m going call Lauren, I would never user an actual athlete’s name or situation, so I’ve changed things up a little bit.
+I’m going to tell you about Lauren because she made huge strides toward her performance anxiety once we started working together.

 Case Study: A Story About Performance Anxiety

 She was 13, had anxiety at meets, was feeling pressured and was depressed.
 Lauren would have these phenomenal practices and was pretty much the hardest worker on her team during practice.
 Then she would bomb at meets.
 She would get so nervous where she just could not pull it together.
-She had all of these fears, like, “Is my suit gonna rip?
-Am I gonna drop time, or am I gonna go so slow?”
-There were these worst case scenarios flying through her head.
+She had all of these fears, like, “Is my suit going to rip?
+Am I going to drop time, or am I going to go so slow?”
+There were these worst-case scenarios flying through her head.
 It made it so that she couldn’t sleep, couldn’t swim well and was not enjoying her sport anymore.

 We went back through Lauren’s old races, and we’ve said: